Instructor: Dr Greg Butler, gregb@cs.concordia.ca

 Week 1 - 10 January 2019: Course Outline; Intro to Software Engineering.
 Software Project Management.
 Software Processes

-Software engineering: projects, phases, milestones, deliverables, people, tools, problems, and some solutions.
+Software engineering: projects, phases, milestones, deliverables, people, tools, problems,

 Management, planning, scope, risks.